Lisuride: Chemistry

+Lisuride, also known as 1,1-diethyl-3-(6-methyl-9,10-didehydroergolin-8α-yl)urea, is an ergoline derivative.
+It is almost identical in chemical structure to lysergic acid diethylamide (LSD), except that LSD's 8-position carboxamide group has been replaced with a urea group and the 8-position stereochemistry is inverted.
 Lisuride is described as the free base and as the hydrogen maleate salt.

+Analogues

 Bromination of lisuride gives bromerguride (2-bromolisuride), which has a "reversed pharmacodynamic profile" compared to that of lisuride.

+Other analogues of lisuride include terguride, proterguride, mesulergine, and etisulergine, among others.

 History

 Lisuride was synthesized by Zikán and Semonský at the Research Institute for Pharmacy and Biochemistry at Prague (later SPOFA) as an antimigraine agent analogous to methysergide and was described in 1960.
 It was marketed by the early 1970s.

 Society and culture

 Generic names

 Lisuride is the INN and lysuride is the BAN.

 Brand names

 Lisuride has been sold under brand names including Arolac, Cuvalit, Dopagon, Dopergin, Dopergine, Eunal, Lisenil, Lizenil, Lysenyl, Proclacam, Prolacam, and Revanil.

 Availability

 Lisuride was previously more widely available throughout the world, but as of 2020 it appears to be marketed only in Egypt, France, Italy, Kuwait, Lebanon, Mexico, New Zealand, and Pakistan.
-Lisuride is not currently available in the United States, as the drug was not a commercial success in comparison with other dopamine receptor agonists.
+Lisuride is not currently available in the United States.